medelfor/surreal-docs-documentation/surdocs/docs/reference/tags.md

 ### Common structure of a documentation piece

-A usual comment with documentation for a C++ entity may look like the following.
-As the general rule of thumb the documenting comment should precede any U-macro.
+A usual documentation piece for a C++ entity may look like the following.
+As the general rule of thumb the documentation comment should precede any U-macro.
 ```
 /**
  * @brief Brief description